convexsoft/Fault-tolerant-Computing/Readme.md

 The code is for implementation of the research paper:

-Fault-Tolerant Computation Meets Network Coding: Optimal Scheduling in MapReduce Framework
+Fault-Tolerant Computation Meets Network Coding: Optimal Scheduling in Parallel Computing

 # Dependencies